 Clean electrification — the transition to a clean, electrified economy

+A clean, electrified economy is when every major economic sector is 100% powered by electricity generated from clean energy, instead of fossil fuels.
 If we want a fully decarbonized and electrified economy in North America — one that combats climate change and delivers clean, affordable, reliable energy — then we need to embrace clean electricity.

 So how do we achieve clean electrification?